 Ray G. Management of liver diseases: Current perspectives.
 World J Gastroenterol 2022; In press

-Core Tip: The incidence and prevalence of liver disease is rising all over the world.
-Hepatitis B is difficult to eradicate and the benefit of directly acting antiviral therapy for hepatitis C is partially offset by increasing IV drug abuse.
-Non-alcoholic fatty liver disease pandemic is on and alcohol related liver disease is rising alarmingly, both having no drug cure.
+Core Tip: The incidence and prevalence of liver diseases is rising all over the world.
+Hepatitis B is difficult to eradicate and the benefit of directly acting antiviral therapy for hepatitis C is partially offset by increasing intravenous drug abuse.
+Non-alcoholic fatty liver disease is prevalent and alcohol-related liver disease is rising alarmingly, both having no drug cure.
 Due to better management of complications, patients of chronic liver disease are living longer spiking the number of hepatocellular carcinoma (HCC) and patients needing liver transplantation (LT).
-Better diagnostics and therapeutics are available for fibrosis, portal hypertension, HCC and post LT management which are discussed.
+Better diagnostics and therapeutics are available for fibrosis, portal hypertension, HCC and post-LT management.

 INTRODUCTION

 Chronic liver disease (CLD) and cirrhosis pose substantial health burden worldwide.
-In the period 2007-2017, the age standardised prevalence increased 10.4% with 1.5 billion cases in 2017[1].
-Of the four chief etiology, hepatitis B virus (HBV) and hepatitis C virus (HCV) burden still remains high [though decreased due to availability of vaccination for HBV and directly acting antiviral therapy (DAA) for HCV] although with the non-alcoholic fatty liver disease (NAFLD) pandemic and increasing global alcohol consumption, they are fast catching up.
-NAFLD is the leading cause in developed nations, it is also gradually becoming important in newly developed nations like India, China[2,3].
-The age standardised prevalence of HBV/HCV related CLD rose by 9%/10.2% in the last decade whereas for NAFLD it was 23.5%[1].
+In the period 2007-2017, the age standardized prevalence increased by 10.4% with 1.5 billion cases in 2017[1].
+Of the four chief etiologies of CLD, hepatitis B virus (HBV) and hepatitis C virus (HCV) burden still remains high [though decreased due to availability of vaccination for HBV and directly acting antiviral therapy (DAA) for HCV] and the non-alcoholic fatty liver disease (NAFLD) is prevalent and global alcohol consumption is increasing.
+NAFLD is the leading cause of CLD in developed nations, it is also becoming common in the developing nations like India, and China[2,3].
+The age standardized prevalence of HBV/HCV related CLD rose by 9%/10.2% in the last decade whereas for NAFLD it was 23.5%[1].
 The high HBV and HCV burden is mostly due to poor diagnostic coverage and linkage to treatment and care of the susceptible population.

 HBV